 Step 2.
 Pick out the type of ads you want to run

 Step 3.
 Calculate your target ROAS and ACOS

 - ROAS is Return on Ad Spend;

 Step 5: Launch your PPC campaign

 - Track your key metrics and optimize bids.

-Majority of the PPC campaign ortimization strategies are keyword-based.
-See below new ideas for Amazon ad strategies.
+The majority of the PPC campaign optimization strategies are keyword-based.
+See below for new ideas for Amazon ad strategies.